Catnip or Cat Mint

 Catnip is often used as a bee forage and is why open areas are often planted with catnip.

-Catnip oil is a natural insect repellant.
+Catnip oil is a natural insect repellant and can be quite effective against termites and fleas.